26 Fun Facts About Croatia

 Plitvice Lakes (Shutterstock)

-23. Croatia’s capital Zagreb means “beyond the trench (or ditch)”.
+23. Croatia’s capital, Zagreb, means “beyond the trench (or ditch)”.
 Archaeologists believe the city’s original settlement was established beyond a water-filled hole known as a graba.
 In Slavic, za means “beyond”.

 24. Croatia holds the world record for the longest line of strudels, consisting of 5,874 strudels.
+The line measured 1,762.45 m (5782.31 ft).
 It was achieved in the city of Sisak in 2019.

 25. Croatia has had two Nobel laureates.
-Leopold Ružička was the joint winner of the 1939 Nobel Prize in Chemistry and Vladimir Prelog won the 1975 Nobel Prize in Chemistry.
+Leopold Ružička was the joint winner of the 1939 Nobel Prize in Chemistry, and Vladimir Prelog won the 1975 Nobel Prize in Chemistry.

-26. Acclaimed inventor Nikola Tesla was born in modern-day Croatia even though he is often described as Serbian.
+26. Acclaimed inventor Nikola Tesla was born in modern-day Croatia, even though he is often described as Serbian.
 Among other inventions, Tesla discovered and patented the rotating magnetic field, the principle behind alternating-current machines.

-Every effort has been made to verify these facts about Croatia using primary sources.
+We strive to verify all facts using authoritative and primary sources where possible.
 However, if you find an error or have any questions, please contact us.